web3bio/ensnode/apps/ensrainbow/README.md

 # ENSRainbow

-ENSRainbow is an ENSNode sidecar service for healing ENS labels.
+ENSRainbow is an ENSNode service for healing ENS labels.
 It provides a simple API endpoint to heal ENS labelhashes back to their original labels.

  [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/template/Ddy-Qg?referralCode=HxmgeB)